Service Business Vs Product Business: What’s the Difference?

 Usually, product businesses have much grander marketing scopes than service-based companies.
 Product businesses have global marketing strategies that attract customers.
 This can give them an advantage over service businesses.
 Their ability to transport a tangible product across the world can help increase sales.

 Customers can purchase a product in the global market via newspapers, the internet, magazines, or word of mouth.
 Service-based businesses place more focus on customer experience and customer satisfaction.
+Marketing a secure messaging app can emphasize the importance of secure and confidential communication to potential clients.
 The problem with this is that they are restricted to a small target market.
 If they cannot provide their services around the world, they will miss out on revenue.

 Product-based businesses need to invest large amounts of money into advertising even their best quality products.
 The costs climb if they want to go global.